 I’ve come back to Deathly Hallows just in time for Cursed Child to come out.
 I figured now was a great time to not only refresh myself for the release of a new Harry Potter book (!!!), but also to review one of my favourite books of all time.

-Deathly Hallows is everything I could have hoped for, for the end of this epic series of books.
+Deathly Hallows is everything I could have hoped for, for the end of this epic series.
 As much as I didn’t want it to end (even reading this for a third time), it is the ending the story deserves.
 J.K.
 Rowling has done Harry Potter incredible justice, for which we will always be indebted to her.

 You know what continually amazes me?
 The intricate details in the Harry Potter books that can’t be faithfully adapted to film.
 I had completely forgotten about how Regulus Black died.
 I had also forgotten just how devastated Hermione is when an elf hurts itself.
 There are such beautiful details in these novels, which make reading the books like an entirely new experience, even after watching the movies a million times.